Office 2019 vs. Office 2021 – Differences Between the PC Versions

 | Collaboration on documents | Limited | Limited, but more developed |

-| Performance | Standard | Better optimization and speed |
+| Performance | Standard | Improved optimization and performance |

-| Operating system support | Windows 10, macOS | Windows 10, Windows 11, macOS |
+| Operating System Support | Windows 10, macOS | Windows 10, Windows 11, macOS |

 | Technical support | Until October 14, 2025 | Until October 13, 2026 |